Fizzyo/FizzyoFramework-Unity/FizzyoTreatment.md

 - We have provided a Unity Sample Game which shows the input methods - see [Fizzyo-Unity-Example](https://github.com/ichealthhack/fizzyo-challenge/tree/master/Fizzyo-Unity-Example) Folder which contains pre calibration information, a sample game and test harness + test data

 - We have provided a Unity Test Harness and sample data.
 The data data set of captured results from the devices are for games testing.
-This includes an example that allows you to load and playback breath data saved from a fizzyo device.
+This includes an example that allows you to load and playback breath data saved from a Fizzyo device.

 ## How the Devices are used by Patients and how this should be related to game play